BryceBlankinship/BryceBlankinship/README.md

 Hey, @BryceBlankinship here.
 If you're reading this you probably want to know something about me...

-I am 19 years old and mainly a self taught programmer (a few college courses here and there)
+I am a 19 year old programmer with some college CS courses under my belt.

+Click <a href="https://www.bryceblankinship.com/welcome.html">here</a> to go to my portfolio.

 My current strengths:
 - Java